Recognizing a relatively hyperbolic group by its Dehn fillings: Rigidity theorems

-The first place where we used type preservation is to prove that every peripheral group in $P\in\calp$ fixes a point in $T$, so we need a different argument here.
-If not, then there exists $g\in P$ acting as a hyperbolic isometry on $T$.
-We saw that applying \cite[Lemme 9.2.2]{CDP}, this implies that for all $i$ large enough, $g$ acts as a hyperbolic isometry on $\bar X'_i$.
-Thus, the group $H_i=\phi_i\circ q_i(P)$ is a small subgroup of $\bar G_i$, that contains a hyperbolic element.
-This implies that $H_i$ fixes a point $\omega$ in the boundary at infinity of $\bar X'_i$.
-Let $\rho$ be a geodesic ray ending at $\omega$.
 Applying Paulin's argument \cite[p.
 341]{Pau_arboreal} (see also \cite[p.284]{BrSw_Paulin}), we get that there exists a constant $C(\delta_1)$ such that for every $h_1,h_2\in H_i$, the commutator $[h_1,h_2]$ moves by at most $C(\delta_1)$ all points in a subray $\rho_{[h_1,h_2]}\subset \rho$.
 In particular, every finite set $S$ of commutators of elements of $H_i$ moves by at most $C(\delta_1)$ all points in a subray $\rho_{S}\subset \rho$.
 Note that $\rho_S$ intersects $\bar X'_i\setminus \bar\calh_0^{\bar X'_i}$, so by Corollary \ref{cor_uniform_properness}, there is a bound (independent of $S$ and $i$) on the cardinality of these commutators.
 In other words, the set $H'_i$ of all commutators of elements in $H_i$ is bounded independently of $i$.
 By \cite[Lemma 1A p334]{Pau_arboreal}, $H_i$ contains an abelian subgroup of index bounded by some number $M$ independant of $i$.
 This implies that $P$ is virtually abelian.
 Indeed, let $P_0<P$ be the intersection of all subgroups of index at most $M$.
 Then $\phi_i\circ q_i(P_0)\simeq q_i(P_0)$ is abelian for all $i$, so $P_0$ is abelian since $K_i$ is cofinal.
 This concludes the proof that every $P\in \calp$ which is not virtually abelian fixes a point in $T$.

-The second place where type preservation was used is to control the stabilizer $H$ of an arc $[a,b]$ of the limit tree $T$.
+The second place where type preservation was used is to prove that the stabilizer $H$ of any arc in the limit tree $T$ is small.
 If $H$ is not small, it contains a free group $\grp{h_1,h_2}$ all whose non-trivial elements are hyperbolic (Lemma \ref{lem_tits}).
 By Lemma \ref{lem_F2}, there exists $N$ such that for $i$ large enough, $q_i$ is injective on $\grp{h_1^N,h_2^N}$.
 Since peripheral groups are small, this implies that $\phi_i\circ q_i(\grp{h_1^N,h_2^N})$ is not sub-$\bPF'_i$.
 If we can find some element $h\in\grp{h_1^N,h_2^N}$ that acts as a loxodromic isometry on $\bar X'_i$ for infinitely many indices $i$, then Lemma \ref{lem;arcstab_VC} concludes that $H$ is $\Zmax$, and small in particular.